-The Swedish Transport Administration shall provide "a system for reporting and registering deviations from established use of the infrastructure in timetables and track access agreements and the causes of such deviations" (Chapter 6, Section 4 a of the Swedish Railway Act).
+The Swedish Transport Administration shall provide "a system for reporting and registering deviations from established use of the infrastructure in timetable and track access agreements and the causes of such deviations" (Chapter 7, Section 7 of the Railway Market Act).

 The Swedish Transport Administration automatically registers all deviations from the timetable at a large number of measuring points in the Swedish Transport Administration's railway network.
-For cumulative delays that occur on a journey between two measuring points that follow directly after each other and which last for 3 minutes or more, a delay code is specified in the Opal5 system no later than during the third day after the train's planned departure date and departure station.
+For cumulative delays that occur on a journey between two measuring points that follow directly after each other and which last for 3 minutes or more, a delay code is specified in the Opal6 system no later than during the third day after the train's planned departure date and departure station.
 The basic principles for the reporting of delay and cause codes and the delay and cause codes themselves are presented in Annex 5 B.

-Via the system Här&Nu6, the railway undertaking and traffic organisers have access to real-time information on cumulative delays and delay/cancellation codes.
-In the Lupp7 system, information from the other systems is compiled.
+Via the system Här&Nu7, the railway undertaking and traffic organisers have access to realtime information on cumulative delays and delay/cancellation codes.
+In the Lupp8 system, information from the other systems is compiled.
 The Swedish Transport Administration provides reports with compilations of deviations.